Who Is Subject to ERISA?

 How Do You Know If Your Employer Is Subject to ERISA?

 Not every employer must follow ERISA.
-Only employers who offer their employees retirement, health, or other employer-sponsored benefits must comply with ERISA.
-Notwithstanding, government employers are not subject to ERISA rules even though they offer pensions and healthcare benefits as part of their compensation packages.
+Only employers who offer their employees retirement, health, or other employer-sponsored benefits must comply with ERISA requirements.
+Notwithstanding, government employers are not subject to ERISA even though they offer pensions and healthcare benefits as part of their compensation packages.

 - Give information about retirement and benefit plans.
 The information must include a notice of how the employer will fund the plan as well as the specifics of the plan.
 Employers must give their employees information about their benefit plans regularly.